 CASA (36 months to 6 years)

 The Casa classroom is a 'living room' for children.
 Children choose their 'work' (play) from among the self-correcting materials displayed on open shelves, and they work in specific work areas.
 Over a period, they develop into a 'normalized community," working with high concentration and few interruptions.

 The Casa environment unifies the psycho-social, physical, and academic functioning of the child.
 It is an important task to provide children with an early and general foundation that includes a positive attitude toward school, inner security and a sense of order, pride in the physical environment, abiding curiosity, a habit of concentration, habits of initiative and persistence, the ability to make decisions, self-discipline, and a sense of responsibility to other members of the class, school, and community.

-Our belief is that learning is effective in an environment where children can grow and develop to their potential.
-Parents are encouraged to come and observe their child at work.
+We believe that learning is effective in an environment where children can grow and develop to their potential.
+Parents are encouraged to come and observe their children at work.

 Grace and Courtesy

-In our Casa classroom, children and adults take care to be gracious toward and courteous of one another.
-This area of the curriculum encourages respect for oneself, for other members of the community, and for the environment.
+In our Casa classroom, children and adults take care to be gracious and courteous towards one another.
+This area of the curriculum encourages respect for oneself, other members of the community, and the environment.

 Concrete materials are used to introduce mathematical concepts in the Montessori classroom.
 Children build their abstract mathematical reasoning skills on these early concrete experiences.
 They learn how a numeral represents an amount.
-They manipulate objects to see concretely operations like addition and subtraction.
-These exercises cater to children’s developing sense of order, sequence, one-to-one correspondence and directionality.
+They manipulate objects to see concrete operations like addition and subtraction.
+These exercises cater to children’s developing sense of order, sequence, one-to-one correspondence, and directionality.

-The culture activities expose the child to basics in geography, history, and life sciences.
-Music, art, and movement education are part of the integrated culture curriculum, complementing child’s integral development and helping him/her to adapt to the world.
+The cultural activities expose the child to basics in geography, history, and life sciences.
+Music, art, and movement education are part of the integrated culture curriculum, complementing a child’s integral development and helping him/her to adapt to the world.

 PRE AND POST CARE